PASSlONE/PASSlONE/README.md

 ## about me !

-I love Paris Green, its the best color ever! #50c878 for life.<br/>
+I love Paris Green, it's the best color ever! #50c878 for life.<br/>
 I'm often unpredictable, so if what I said/did upset you, please let me know. ![](bdef385c.gif)

 ## basic info !